The easiest guitar chords

 The names of the chords above are G6/add9 and Em/D. Notice the slight difference with two muted strings on the second one.
 Alright, let us move on to more useful stuff.

 One important word before we start with this category.
 The most of the one finger chords are actually rare in practice.
 So treat this one most as a first step (one of the reasons for this article is that everyone should be able to pick this up) of your learning or jump directly ahead to the two finger chords.

 The chords above was mostly presented with the purpose of exercising as an easy first step before we move forward.
-However, there is a one finger chord that you can learn and also create great music with.
-Let us introduce the power chord:
+Yet, there is a category of one finger chords that you can create great music with.
+Let's introduce the power chord: